treeverse/lakeFS/docs/branching/model.md

 ### Repositories

 In lakeFS, a repository is a logical namespace used to group together objects, branches and commits.
-It is the equivalent of a Bucket in S3, and a repositoriy in Git.
+It is the equivalent of a Bucket in S3, and a repository in Git.

 ### Branches